-- 1. How do you think nursing's history has contributed to the development of the DNP degree? - 2.
-How do you think the IOM report To Err Is Human, along with the follow-up report Crossing the Quality Chasm, contributed to the development of the DNP degree? - 3.
-Explain why you think the IOM and the RWJF concluded in their report The Future of Nursing: Focus on Education that nurses need improvement in their educational preparation. - 4.
+- How do you think nursing's history has contributed to the development of the DNP degree? - 2.
+How do you think the IOM report To Err Is Human: Building a Safer Health System, along with the follow-up report Crossing the Quality Chasm: A New Health System for the 21st Century, contributed to the development of the DNP degree? - 3.
+Explain why you think the IOM and the RWJF concluded, in their report The Future

+- of Nursing: Focus on Education, that nurses need improvement in their educational preparation. - 4.
 Do you think a struggle still exists within nursing today regarding whether doctoral education should be research or practice focused? - 5.
 Do you think nursing doctoral education should be research focused, practice focused, or both? - 6.
 Do you think a DNP degree is the right degree for you?